syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/form-designer/create-fillable-PDF-forms/create-programmatically/form-field-properties.md

 ```

-The following code example explains how to update the properties of the signature field added to the document from the form designer toolbar.
+The following code example explains how to update the properties of the textbox field added to the document from the form designer toolbar.

 <script>